This post is also available in: French

 Paliorema is a beautiful and eerie site.
 It’s harrowing to get to by car and you will have to walk some of the way after roads become impassable.
 You may prefer to view the site from a boat tour.
 You can view the remnants of the buildings, large machinery, caves and houses, and warehouses that were abandoned in the late 1960s.
 Paliorema is an important industrial monument and is key to understanding Milos’ modern history.

 Along the main road to Pollonia you will find the three Sea Caves of Papafragkas.
 These huge rocks were used as a base for Byzantine pirates.
 The tiny stone pathways that descends to the beach is not for the faint of heart, but the reward is sweet.
+If you’re adventurous this is one of the best things to do in Milos Greece.
 Inside the towering rocks, and surrounded by sea cave you can swim through are mesmerizing waters that seem to change colors depending on the temperature and lighting.

 Catch the ferry from Pollonia to the island of Kimolos.
 Although this island is quiet compared to some of the Cyclades powerhouses like Mykonos or Santorini, it’s still perfectly charming with the benefit of being less touristy.
 Spend the day exploring the abandoned windmills, hiking the abundance of trails, walking around the chorio, or visiting the small fishing village of Goupa.